 Basics of importing campaigns

 Compatibility between search advertising platforms is important.
-If you already have campaigns in other online advertising programs, you can import them to Bing Ads, saving you the trouble of having to set them up from scratch.
-For example, you can import directly from your Google Ads account, or you can create an import file and upload it to Bing Ads.
+If you already have campaigns in other online advertising programmes, you can import them to Microsoft Advertising, saving you the trouble of having to set them up from scratch.
+For example, you can import directly from your Google Ads account, or you can create an import file and upload it to Microsoft Advertising.

-There are two easy ways to get your campaigns quickly over to Bing Ads: one, import using Bing Ads Editor with a spreadsheet, or two, import using only your Google Ads login and password credentials – no spreadsheets needed.
+There are two easy ways to get your campaigns quickly over to Microsoft Advertising: one, import using Microsoft Advertising Editor with a spreadsheet, or two, import using only your Google Ads login and password credentials – no spreadsheets needed.